-• Eligible recipients: Individuals or families.
-Tribes eligible for point of sale transfer if person licensed by Tribal government to engage in sale of vehicles.

-- Tax credit available: \$4,000 or 30% of sales price (whichever is lower). - Income limit: Tax credit not available to those with an adjusted gross income above \$150,000 for couples, \$112,500 for heads of household, and \$75,000 for individuals. - Restrictions: Vehicles must be sold by a dealer and the vehicle sale price must be \$25,000 or less.
-Individuals can claim only once per three years and only once per vehicle. - Period of Availability: Vehicles placed in service in 2023-2032. - For more information: - IRS guidance: HERE. - Frequently Asked Questions on Previously-Owned Clean Vehicle Credit HERE. - List of Qualified Used Clean Vehicles HERE.
+- Eligible recipients: Individuals or families.
+Tribes eligible for point of sale transfer if person licensed by Tribal government to engage in sale of vehicles. - Tax credit available: \$4,000 or 30% of sales price (whichever is lower). - Income limit: Tax credit not available to those with an adjusted gross income above \$150,000 for couples, \$112,500 for heads of household, and \$75,000 for individuals. - Restrictions: Vehicles must be sold by a dealer and the vehicle sale price must be \$25,000 or less.
+Individuals can claim only once per three years and only once per vehicle. - Period of Availability: Vehicles placed in service in 2023-2032. - For more information: - o IRS guidance: HERE. - o Frequently Asked Questions on Previously-Owned Clean Vehicle Credit HERE. - o List of Qualified Used Clean Vehicles HERE. - IRS and the Treasury released a Notice of Proposed Rulemaking (NOPR) on the transfer of Clean Vehicle Credits under IRA sections 13401 and 13402 on October 6, 2023.
+Public comment on the NOPR is being accepted until December 11, 2023. - View the NOPR HERE.